Josephine Santiago-Bond: Career

-After graduated from University of the Philippines, Santiago-Bond worked for Daktronics, Inc. while she was pursuing a master’s degree at South Dakota State University.
-She also worked as a research assistant with an advisor who received funding from NASA’s Space Grant Consortium.
-She was a graduate intern at Kennedy Space Center (KSC) during her master's degree until she graduated in 2005.
-She then started working at NASA full time as an electrical engineer.
-She had also contributed to the formulation and launch of the Ares I-X in 2009.
-She was a part of NASA's 2012 Systems Engineering Leadership Development Program (SELDP), where she worked at the Ames Research Center on the LADEE lunar missions.
+Santiago-Bond has held multiple positions throughout her career.
+While working for Daktronics, Inc., she also served as a research assistant with an advisor who received funding from NASA's Space Grant Consortium.
+She finished her studies at South Dakota State University in 2004 and worked as a graduate intern at NASA's Kennedy Space Center (KSC) until 2005, when she received her master's degree.
+She then started working at KSC as a full-time electrical engineer.
+She contributed to the formulation and launch of the Ares I-X in 2009, and she was part of NASA's 2012 Systems Engineering Leadership Development Program (SELDP), where she worked at the Ames Research Center on the LADEE lunar missions.
 She worked on the 2017 Regolith and Environment Science and Oxygen and Lunar Volatiles Extraction (RESOLVE) project at KSC, which aimed to map water ice and other compounds on the moon.

-Santiago-Bond became the Chief of the newly formed Advanced Engineering Development Branch that she helped create and that had worked on 70 different projects as of 2019 As head of the branch, she is in charge of more than 20 engineers and a handful of interns.
+Santiago-Bond became the chief of the newly formed Advanced Engineering Development Branch that she helped create and that had worked on 70 different projects as of 2019 As head of the branch, she is in charge of more than 20 engineers and a handful of interns.
+After 17 years of working for NASA, she is also the chief of KSC's Safety and Mission Assurance department's institutional division and overlooks the operations of about fifty employees.
+Santiago-Bond has said that NASA has helped her grow as a leader in her shift from electronic to systems engineering, especially as a woman.
+Eager for females to stand out in the workplace, she affirmed, "It's very important for women to lift each other up.
+It's important for women to break new ground and pave the way."